Larsbl00/Larsbl00/README.md

 ## Highlighted Projects

 I like to spend time to explore now concepts and technology through the use of smaller projects.
-This often means these projects have a narrow scope.
-Consequentially, I am much more focussed getting things into a working state compared to writing production code.

 Checkout some of my highlighted projects below:

 | | | |